IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 `REPLY.IN.FAILURE`
 `REPLY.OUT.FAILURE`

 Make sure that you `Refresh Security` of the Queue Manager after making the security related changes.
-To refresh the security, go to the Queue Manager configuration and refresh all three types of securities, one by one
+Go to the Queue Manager configuration and refresh all three types of securities one after another.
 ![](./images/refresh-security.png)

 7. Get connection details